Recursive Models for Long-Horizon Reasoning: Conclusion

 \section{Conclusion}

 We identify recursion as a core principle for overcoming context constraints and propose recursive models as a minimal yet powerful realization.
 We show that recursion exponentially reduces the required context length compared to single-context approaches, and this power is optimal among all recursive agentic systems.
-Experiments on SAT validate that even a small model trained with recursive reasoning can significantly outperform frontier LLMs.
+Experiments on SAT and controlled game-tree evaluation validate that models trained with recursive reasoning can significantly improve long-horizon reasoning while keeping active contexts small.